SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

     # generate frames based on the gait length
     for idx in range(gait_length):
-        # joint's target for the frame current frame
+        # joint's target for the current frame
         frame:list[float] = []
         # generate for 24 joints
         for joint in range(24):